top of page

 A previous visit.

-Tolosa is a quaint little town with a river and a few other decent restaurants running through it.
+Tolosa is a quaint little town with a river running through it and a few other decent restaurants.
 It makes for a nice, easy day trip from San Sebastián by car, train, or taxi.

 You can see our previous review here, Casa Julian Post 1.